Sarvesh0955/LeetParse/README.md

 ![LeetCode Parser Logo](public/icons/icon2.png)

-A powerful Chrome extension built with Vite and React that helps competitive programmers parse LeetCode problems and generate ready-to-use C++ boilerplate code with test cases.
+A powerful Chrome extension built with Vite and React that helps competitive programmers parse LeetCode problems and generate ready-to-use boilerplate code with test cases.

 ## 📝 Description

-LeetCode Parser is a developer-oriented Chrome extension that streamlines the process of solving LeetCode problems in your own C++ development environment.
+LeetCode Parser is a developer-oriented Chrome extension that streamlines the process of solving LeetCode problems in your own development environment.
 It automatically extracts problem details, generates boilerplate code with proper input/output handling, and formats test cases for easy testing.

 ## ✨ Features